Criminal Defense Attorney in TRAVERSE CITY

 In the 86th District Court in Traverse City, I have represented over 800 clients, I am an experienced attorney.
 I have a lot of passion for criminal law, and I take pride in my abilities as a criminal defense attorney.
 I fell in love with litigating trials in court.
 I have been very successful as a criminal defense attorney in Grand Traverse County.
 I have achieved not guilty verdicts for my clients at trial.
 After one not guilty verdict, one of my clients told me, “I want to hug you and kiss you I am so happy.”
 My clients know that I am very passionate about criminal defense and I work very hard for them.

-Mr. Matthew Benedict represented me for driving with suspended license.
+Mr. Matthew Benedict represented me for driving with a suspended license.
 He was with me from the start to finish.
 Mr. Benedict helped me get my license back with no points or charges.
 He was able to reduce my charge to a no operator’s license on hand.
-He went above and beyond to assist me and gather information I probably would never do.
+He went above and beyond to assist me and gather the information I probably would never do.
 I am very happy that I found him online through some web searches.
-His website and bio is what caught my attention.
+His website and bio are what caught my attention.
 Very thorough and upfront – no hidden fees and affordable.
 I would choose him again, to represent me even if the situation was outside his practice :)I reached out to Matt a few months ago requesting assistance forming an LLC.
-Admittedly, I am a fast talker and tend to jump around topic wise, especially when under stress.
+Admittedly, I am a fast talker and tend to jump around topic-wise, especially when under stress.
 Also, I have worked in positions where my responsibilities commonly overlapped/required the assistance of attorneys and have not always had the best experiences.
 Matt took all this in stride.
 He was able to ease my nerves and went above and beyond to help me.

 One Criminal Defense Attorney against the Giant